HL7/case-reporting/source/pages/design-considerations.md

 As with the CDA Reportability Response, the FHIR version needs to be queueable in healthcare provider/reporter workflows and be attachable to a patient chart when there is a “reportable” or “maybe reportable” condition identified.
 Also, like the CDA Reportability Response, the FHIR version needs to be able to convey trusted Public Health Agency web-links for management and treatment guidance information as well as links for web forms that enable PHA acquisition of case investigation supplemental data that may not be recorded in the typical process of care.
-HIE Retreive Form for Data Capture (RFD) web forms have been demonstrated to support this investigation supplemental data need.
+HIE Retrieve Form for Data Capture (RFD) web forms have been demonstrated to support this investigation supplemental data need.
 As reporting rules become distributable to rules engines running in healthcare, it may be possible for FHIR RESTful queries from the rules engine to the EHR in order to provide additional condition and/or jurisdiction specific data.